david-a-wheeler/railroader/README.md

 # Confidence levels

-Brakeman assigns a confidence level to each warning.
+Railroader assigns a confidence level to each warning.
 This provides a rough estimate of how certain the tool is that a given warning is actually a problem.
 Naturally, these ratings should not be taken as absolute truth.

 There are three levels of confidence: